kevinfrei/rollercoaster/README.md

 function to be executed.
 * Parameterize various aspects of the system including:
  * The scale of the graph.
- * The amount of friction (I don't think it's calculated correctly right now)
  * Gravity?
 (How would my roller coaster behave on Mars?)
 * Maybe allow the animation to just be a 'slider'.
-* Create a better formula editor.
-(The kids are apparently accustomed to desmos.com, and it really is a pretty awesome formula editor)
+* Integrate a better formula editor.
+(The kids are apparently accustomed to desmos.com, and it really is a pretty awesome formula editor.
+  It either uses mathjax or mathquill.